walker84837/lifesim/README.md

-# lifesim: a C implementation of Conway's Game of Life
+# lifesim: Conway's Game of Life

 *Development of this project is somewhat active and maintained.
 Feel free to open an issue for any questions or suggestions.*

-LifeSim implements Conway's Game of Life in C using NCurses for visualization.
+LifeSim implements Conway's Game of Life in C using Raylib.

 Conway's Game of Life is a classic cellular automaton devised by mathematician [John Conway](https://simple.wikipedia.org/wiki/John_Horton_Conway).
 It